Tropical complexes: Abstract

 \section{Abstract}

-We introduce tropical complexes, which are $\Delta$-complexes together with additional numerical data.
-On a tropical complex, we define divisors and linear equivalence between divisors, analogous to the notions for algebraic varieties, and generalizing previous work for graphs.
-We prove a comparison theorem showing that divisor-curve intersection numbers agree under certain conditions.
+We introduce tropical complexes, as an enrichment of the dual complex of a degeneration with additional data from non-transverse intersection numbers.
+We define cycles, divisors, and linear equivalence on tropical complexes, analogous both to the corresponding theories on algebraic varieties and to previous work on graphs and abstract tropical curves.
+In addition, we establish conditions for the divisor-curve intersection numbers on a tropical complex to agree with the generic fiber of a degeneration.